searchlight/icinga-operator/docs/guides/cluster-alerts/cert.md

 > New to Searchlight?
 Please start [here](/docs/concepts/README.md).

-# Check ca-cert
+# Check cert

-Check command `ca-cert` checks the expiration timestamp of Kubernetes api server CA certificate.
-No longer you have to get a surprise that the CA certificate for your cluster has expired.
+Check command `cert` checks the expiration timestamp of any certificate from Secrets.
+No longer you have to get a surprise that your certificates have expired.

 ## Spec
-`ca-cert` check command has the following variables:
+`cert` check command has the following variables:

+- `selector` - Selector (label query) to filter on, supports '=', '==', and '!='
+- `secretName` - Name of secret from where certificates are checked
+- `secretKey` - Name of secret key where certificates are kept
-- `warning` - Condition for warning, compare with tiem left before expiration.
-(Default: TTL < 360h)
+- `warning` - Remaining duration for Warning state.
+[Default: 360h]
-- `critical` - Condition for critical, compare with tiem left before expiration.
-(Default: TTL < 120h)
+- `critical` - Remaining duration for Critical state.
+[Default: 120h]

 Execution of this command can result in following states: